 The cause of PCOS is unknown, although a combination of genetic and environmental factors may play a role.
 Having a first-degree relative with PCOS may also increase your risk.

-Many women with PCOS have insulin resistance—meaning their body cannot regulate blood sugar effectively.
-“In the setting of insulin resistance, the body produces more and more insulin, which decreases levels of a protein that usually bind excess androgen (male-type) hormones,” Dr. Darché said.
+Many women with PCOS have insulin resistance—meaning their body cannot regulate blood sugar levels effectively.
+“In the setting of insulin resistance, the body produces more and more insulin, which decreases levels of a protein that usually bind excess androgen (levels of male hormones),” Dr. Darché said.
 “This can result in high levels of androgens circulating in the bloodstream, which is a central feature to PCOS.”

 What PCOS symptoms should I look out for?